 Porcelain veneers are a rapid, aesthetic, and safe way to correct unattractive front teeth.
-Porcelain veneers correct heavy permanent stains, teeth that are crooked, disproportionate, small (with spaces), and structurally damaged.
-Porcelain veneers are shells of ceramic material that can be chemically bonded to tooth structure.
-Porcelain veneers are the primary treatment modality for the popular extreme makeovers.
+They correct heavy dental stains, teeth that are crooked, disproportionate, relatively small (with spaces), and structurally damaged.
+As mentioned above, they are shells of ceramic/porcelain material that can be chemically bonded to tooth structure.
+Dental veneers are the most popular treatment modality for comprehensive smile makeovers.

-One of the most significant breakthroughs in dentistry has been the development of new adhesion techniques (click "Technical Specifications: Bonding") and materials (click "Technical Specifications: Empress") that enable the dentist to successfully adhere dissimilar materials to each other.
+One of the most significant breakthroughs in dentistry has been the development of new adhesion techniques and materials (see also this review of cosmetic dental porcelains) that enable the dentist to successfully adhere organic tissues and inorganic materials to each other.

-The bonding strength between a porcelain veneer and the tooth surface is often so great that a trauma may cause a fracture within the tooth and not at the interface between the porcelain veneer and the tooth surface.
+The bonding between a porcelain veneer and the natural tooth surface is very strong if done correctly.
+It can be so great that an accidental trauma of a veneered tooth may cause a fracture within the tooth structure and not at the interface of porcelain veneer to prepared tooth surface.

 For further information, go to page "Materials and Methods" in the section "Technical Specifications."